Healthplan Spain

 What Types of Courses Qualify for a Spanish Student Visa?

 Contrary to popular belief, the student visa is not limited to traditional university degrees.
-In Spain, the following categories of study are generally accepted for visa purposes:
+A wide range of visa-eligible courses in Spain qualify, including the following:

 • University undergraduate degrees